paypal/paypal-ios/MOBILE_CHECKOUT_MIGRATION_GUIDE.md

 In order to use this migration guide, you must:

 1. Have a server-side integration with the [PayPal Orders v2 API](https://developer.paypal.com/docs/api/orders/v2/).
 Please update to Orders v2 if you're on [Payments V1](https://developer.paypal.com/docs/api/payments/v1/) or [NVP/SOAP](https://developer.paypal.com/api/nvp-soap/).
-1. Enable your server to [fetch an Access Token](https://developer.paypal.com/reference/get-an-access-token/).
+1. Obtain your client ID.
+Follow the steps in [Get Started](https://developer.paypal.com/api/rest/#link-getstarted) to create a client ID in your PayPal Developer Dashboard.
 1. Enable your server to create an [Order ID](https://developer.paypal.com/docs/api/orders/v2/).
 1. Enable your server to [PATCH](https://developer.paypal.com/docs/api/orders/v2/#orders_patch) an order.
     * _Note:_ This is **only required** if you create your order ID with [`shipping_preference`](https://developer.paypal.com/docs/api/orders/v2/#definition-order_application_context) = `GET_FROM_FILE`.
 See step 6 in the guides below.